hungys/NCTU_OS_2015_HW1/SPEC.md

 ### #5 Shell Pipeline

 Several program invocations can be present in a single command line, when separated by the shell meta-character `|`.
 In this case, the shell should fork all of them, chaining their outputs and inputs using **pipes**.
-For instance, the command line
+For instance, the command

 ```
 progA argA1 argA2 | progB argB1